mala-project/mala/docs/source/basic_usage/trainingmodel.rst

 via the ``Parameters`` object.
 In principle, we can specify the layer sizes whenever we want, however, it makes sense to do this *after* the data has been loaded, because then it is easier to make sure that the dimensions of the layers agree.
-To build a NN, we simply specify
+To build a NN, we specify

       .. code-block:: python